apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Josh Giddey didn't want to come off the bench for Thunder and asked for trade, GM Sam Presti says**
+**Jennifer Lawrence Starring in ‘Real Housewives’-Inspired Murder Mystery for Apple Original Films and A24, Jeremy O. Harris Producing**

-You can read more about it [here](https://www.cbssports.com/nba/news/josh-giddey-didnt-want-to-come-off-the-bench-for-thunder-and-asked-for-trade-gm-sam-presti-says/).
+You can read more about it [here](https://variety.com/2024/film/news/jennifer-lawrence-real-housewives-apple-a24-jeremy-o-harris-1236044400/).

 ## Requirements
 - Python 3.8